-Granite State-Base Rates-Granite State had in place a FERC approved amended settlement agreement under which it had been permitted each June to file for a rate adjustment to recover the revenue requirements associated with specified capital investments in gas transmission projects up to a specific cost cap.
-The final rate adjustment under this agreement was effective August 1, 2014.
-Granite State has received FERC approval of a second amended settlement agreement under which it will continue to be permitted to file annually, each June, for a rate adjustment to recover the revenue requirements associated with specified capital investments in gas transmission projects up to a cost cap.
-The FERC approval of the second amended settlement included a rate increase of \$0.4 million, effective August 1, 2015.
+Granite State-Base Rates-Granite State has in place a FERC-approved second amended settlement agreement under which it is permitted to file annually, each June, for a rate adjustment to recover the revenue requirements associated with specified capital investments in gas transmission projects up to a specific cost cap.
+On June 24, 2016 Granite State filed for an annual revenue and rate increase under this provision of \$0.3 million, effective August 1, 2016.
+This filing was approved by the FERC on July 13, 2016.